PoliticalGraveyard.com

 Collinson, Thomas J. — also known as T. J. Collinson — of Tupper Lake, Franklin County, N.Y.
 Republican.
 Delegate to Republican National Convention from New York, 1940 (alternate), 1944; chair of Franklin County Republican Party, 1942.
 Presumed deceased.
 Burial location unknown.

-COLLINSWORTH (Soundex C452) — See also AINSWORTH, ALLENSWORTH, BINSWANGER, COLLIN, COLLING, COLLINGE, COLLINGS, COLLINGWOOD, COLLINI, COLLINS, COLLINSON, COLLINWOOD, DOLLINS, ENSWORTH, FARNSWORTH, HAINSWORTH, HAYNSWORTH, HOLLINS, HOLLINSHEAD, HOLLINSHED, HOLLINSWORTH, ROLLINS, ROLLINSON, SCOLLINS, UNSWORTH.
+COLLINSWORTH (Soundex C452) — See also AINSWORTH, ALLENSWORTH, BINSWANGER, COLLIN, COLLING, COLLINGE, COLLINGS, COLLINGWOOD, COLLINGWORTH, COLLINI, COLLINS, COLLINSON, COLLINWOOD, DOLLINS, ENSWORTH, FARNSWORTH, HAINSWORTH, HAYNSWORTH, HOLLINS, HOLLINSHEAD, HOLLINSHED, HOLLINSWORTH, ROLLINS, ROLLINSON, SCOLLINS, UNSWORTH.

-COLLINSWORTH: See also William Collinsworth Steagall — E. Dennis White, Jr.
+COLLINSWORTH: See also William Collinsworth Steagall — E. Dennis White Jr.

 Collinsworth, James (1806-1838) — Born in Tennessee, 1806.
 U.S. Attorney for the Western District of Tennessee, 1829-35; served in the Texas Army during the Texas War of Independence; delegate to Texas Republic Republic constitutional convention from District of Brazoria, 1836; signer, Texas Declaration of Independence, 1836; Texas Republic Secretary of State, 1836; Attorney General of the Texas Republic, 1836; member of Texas Republic Senate from District of Brazoria, 1836; justice of Texas Republic supreme court, 1837.
 Member, Freemasons.
 While a candidate for the presidency of the Texas Republic, jumped off a boat and drowned in Galveston Bay, 1838 (age about 32 years).
 Interment at Founders Memorial Park, Houston, Tex.